pryv/dev-site/src/documents/sections/data-types.html.md

 - `id` (string): Unique, read-only.
 The server-assigned identifier for the token.
 This is used to specify the token in requests with token authorization.
 - `name` (string): Unique.
 The name identifying the token for the user.
 It can be the client application's name for automatically generated personal tokens, or any user-defined value for manually created tokens.
-- `type` (`"personal"` or `"shared"`): Personal tokens have full access to data, while shared tokens are only granted access to data defined in field `permissions`.
+- `type` (`"personal"` or `"shared"`): Optional.
+Personal tokens have full access to data, while shared tokens are only granted access to data defined in field `permissions`.
+Default: `"shared"`.
 Note that personal tokens are not open for viewing and management by third party apps by default - if you need to manage personal tokens, please get in touch with us (TODO: link).
 - `permissions`: an array of channel permission objects as described below.
 Ignored for personal tokens.
 Shared tokens are only granted access to activity data objects listed in here.
 	- `channelId` ([identity](#data-types-identity)): The accessible channel's id.
 	- `folderPermissions`: an array of folder permission objects: